arjunsiemens/OpenAppsRecon_HandsOn/README.md

 ### <a name='Exercise4'></a>Exercise 4: [OpenRecon] Integrate the MONAI 3DSegResNet Model in the reconstruction pipeline.

-1. Reformat the code a/c to your requirements.
+1. Modify the code only in [monaiseg_firedock.py](https://github.com/arjunsiemens/OpenAppsRecon_HandsOn/blob/main/OpenRecon%20Monai/monaiseg_firedock.py) and [monaiseg_support.py](https://github.com/arjunsiemens/OpenAppsRecon_HandsOn/blob/main/OpenRecon%20Monai/monaiseg_support.py) a/c to your requirements.

-2. Change the path and connection such that the recon pipeline works.
+2. Once it works in your local system, send to the volunteers to deploy on the MRI scanner.